MAM ANNUAL MEETING AND FALL CONFERENCE - Thursday, November 1st at the Holocaust and Human Rights Center in Augusta. DIRECTIONS

 8:30 AM - DOORS OPEN - Refreshments available

-9:00 AM - 10:30 AM - KEYNOTE PRESENTATION - "Timeless ADR Marketing: How to Find More of the Clients You Most Want" - Dr. Tammy Lenski, Presenter - .75 CLE credits and .75 Ethics credit
+9:00 AM - 10:30 AM - KEYNOTE PRESENTATION - "Timeless ADR Marketing: How to Find More of the Clients You Most Want" - Dr. Tammy Lenski, Presenter - CLE credits are not available for this presentation

 Successful ADR marketing isn't just a set of activities.
 It's also a set of attitudes and mindsets that propel you to take action.
 In this interactive, engaging presentation, you will learn which activities and mindsets can best help you raise your profile in the ADR marketplace, including: